gfw-api/gfw-analysis-gee/README.md

 You need to install Docker in your machine if you haven't already [Docker](https://www.docker.com/)

-You will also need to create a `privatekey.json` file for Earth Engine authentication follwing the EE service account instructions.
-A template of how the final file should look is given in `sample.privatekey.json`.

 ### Development

 Follow the next steps to set up the development environment in your machine.